 Paul made an interesting comment regarding the value of staff, “If you had a staff member who brings in $100k of new business every year you would do everything to retain and reward their services.
 Typically, these rainmakers end up leaving the firm, take a parcel of clients with them and set up in competition using all your IP.
 Our website is effectively a rainmaker that works 24/7 365 days a year and doesn’t take annual leave.
 The cost is irrelevant as we get a huge return on our investment”.

-There aren’t many sole practitioners in this country that generate in the vicinity of $2.5M in fees but Paul’s firm is at that level.
-Of course, you can’t afford to get complacent and online marketing trends will keep changing.
+Clearly, you can't afford to get complacent and online marketing trends will keep changing.
 If you’re targeting prospects aged 20 to 45 you need to keep on trend and Paul says, “We recognise the importance of video and social media to our target market.
 Being a member of the Accountants Accelerator Group gives us a serious competitive edge because it’s their job to work on our marketing.
 My job is to spend my time helping clients not finding clients.”

 In closing, websites for professional service firms like accounting firms can be a significant driver of growth.
-They can add value to your bottom line profitability and on sale they can also deliver a premium price.
+They can add value to your bottom line profitability and on sale they can also help deliver a premium price.

 More Reading on this topic: